GabrielRivera21/TopoLocoBash/README.md

 5. If all 4 rounds pass without Topo Loco, Sum all of the scores, The one with the most points wins.

 ### Rules While Adjudicating
+If you have already adjucated(picked) an option it will not be available again.

-The Score is determined by the Following:
+The Score is determined by the Following

 | Options | Score | When available |
 | ------- | ----- | -------------- |